In Flanders Fields Museum, Ieper (Ypres)

 The shop is situated at the exit of your tour of the In Flanders Fields Museum.
 There is also access to the museum shop from the Visitor Centre for Ypres and the Westhoek (Tourist Office).

 The In Flanders Fields Museum café offers a range of cooked and cold food.
+It is located in the Cloth Hall and can be accessed via the Tourist Office separately to the museum.
 Visitors can relax here with a coffee and cake, take a break for lunch or simply enjoy light snack during a visit to the museum.

 The Bell Tower